Staying at a school

 Changing rooms & showers

-The gym and showers will usually be in a separate building in the school grounds.
+The gym and showers will usually be in a separate building on the school yard.
 The showers are shared by all the teams at the school.
 There are changing rooms for boys and for girls, with no separate showers for adults.
-There are usually four or five showers in each changing room, one for boys and one for girls.
+There are usually four to five showers in each changing room.
 Sometimes there are showers with shower curtains or some facility for privacy, but this is rare.

 The changing rooms and showers can be a source of concern among participants.
-We know that there is curiosity among both boys and girls in these ages, so we recommend that an adult be present when your players are taking showers.
+We know that there is curiosity among both boys and girls in these ages, therefore we recommend that an adult is present when your players are taking showers.

-Schoolchildren in Sweden eat a hot lunch that is provided every day.
+School children in Sweden eat a warm cooked lunch that is provided by the school every day.
 The municipality allows us to hire schools and kitchens so that we can provide you with good, nutritious food.

 A self-service system operates in the dining room.
-Everyone can eat their fill, but instead of taking too much and having to throw away food, we prefer people to come back for a second helping.
+Everyone can eat until they are saturated, but instead of taking too much and having to throw away food, we prefer if you come back for a second serving.